 Used in antiperspirants to stop the sweat ducts from releasing sweat.
 Alzheimer’s disease and breast cancer are two main concerns linked with it.

 Our society views a good head of hair as a sign of beauty.
 Greying and thinning hair has often been a cause of concern and depression.
 The chemicals in the hair treatment products have often been seen as a culprit in worsening the situation rather than helping to resolve it.
-Ayurvedic Treatments have been used in Indian households since ancient times and have proved to be more effective than the modern day “wonder” Hair Treatments.
+Ayurvedic Treatments and ayurvedic hair oils have been used in Indian households since ancient times and have proved to be more effective than the modern day “wonder” Hair Treatments.

 Often used to keep materials like nail polishes, hair sprays, plastics etc, pliable.
 They can damage the liver, kidneys, lungs, and reproductive system.